bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Naftali
  asked:
-When adding in coredata/ swiftdata to previes, even with adding a preview container, everytime it will be recreating the data, I would love for it to work the way app preview does, where the data stays the (somewhat) persists
+When adding in coredata/ swiftdata to previews, even with adding a preview container, everytime it will be recreating the data, I would love for it to work the way app preview does, where the data stays the (somewhat) persists.
 4 replies

 WWDC Bot